SaiyedRushan/PDF-AIChatBot/README.md

-# ChatPDF-AI Chat with pdf using AI
+# ChatPDF-AI RAG - Chat with pdf documents using AI

 ## Introduction